radareorg/radare.org/gsoc/2016/ideas.md

 ### INDEX

 ## Web interface
 Radare2 has a nice [web interface](http://cloud.rada.re/p) (and not only one: /p, /m and /t), but it's not currently as complete as the command line one.
 While the latter is more powerful, it has a steep learning curve, and it not usable on every devices (Like cellphones or tablets); this is we'd like to put some efforts into an awesome, functional web interface.

 ### Tasks
 1. Implement/enhance widgets like:
-   - Hexeditor : view and edit, columns should be configurable.
+   - Hexeditor: view and edit, columns should be configurable.
-   - Graph : Interactive basicblocks/functions/bindiff graphs.
+   - Graph: Interactive basicblocks/functions/bindiff graphs.
-   - Sections : Memory ranges with attributes.
+   - Sections: Memory ranges with attributes.
-   - Search : Strings, opcodes, ...
+   - Search: Strings, opcodes, ...
-   - Structures : Edition, view, manipulation, …
+   - Structures: Edition, view, manipulation, …
-   - Functions : Edition, view, manipulation, arguments, XREF, ...
+   - Functions: Edition, view, manipulation, arguments, XREF, ...
 2. Make it [responsive](https://en.wikipedia.org/wiki/Responsive_Web_Design)
 3. Make it more keyboard friendly (aka-olly)
 4. Better Interface for the debugger